zerasul/mdbook_en/14sound/sound.md

 ## Music and Sound Creation

-We have been talking about the Drivers that are in charge of giving the instructions to the Z80 processor to orchestrate the different sound chips; but another very important aspect, is to talk about how we can create the music of our game.
+We have been talking about the Drivers that are in charge of giving the instructions to the Z80 processor to orchestrate the different sound chips; but another very important aspect is to talk about how we can create the music of our game.
 For it, Trackers or sequencers are usually used, to create the different instructions that later the Driver will read and will proceed to execute in the sound chips.

 Although many Drivers already had some integrated editors, such as _GEMS_ or _MUCOM88_.
 More modern and sophisticated programs are used today to be able to create music on our computer in a much simpler way.

 ### Deflemask

-In this book, we will discuss the use of Deflemask; which is one of the most used.
+In this book, we will discuss the use of Deflemask, which is one of the most used.
 This program will allow us to create our music and export it to different systems; among its features that includes:

 * Real-time emulation of the different sound chips (including yamaha).
 * MIDI[^62] devices support.